 That’s why we’ve put together a comprehensive guide to picking out the best harness for your dog — it's full of tips on how to put it on securely, too.

 Both your dog and you can benefit from your pet having a harness.
-“The major advantage of a dog harness is that when used for leash walking, it keeps the pressure off a dog’s neck,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“The major advantage of a dog harness is that when used for leash walking, it keeps the pressure off a dog’s neck,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 “Front-clip harnesses can allow for better control of larger dogs or dogs that pull.
 Certain harnesses can prevent dogs from backing out of them and getting loose.”

 And while it’s good to know the general benefits of harnesses for dogs, it’s also important to consider your individual pup.
 Some dogs' build, personality traits or behaviors make them a prime candidate for a harness, including: